focustense/easymod/NPC Bundler/Backlog.md

 ## Near-term (0.9 / Beta)

+- Deal with ModPluginMap startup dependency when selecting defaults
+  - Users won't have a mod directory defined on first run
+  - Either need to have "initial setup" or rescan defaults after changing settings
 - Built-in BSA archiving
 - Moar Mugshots
 - Make de-wiggification optional on build and/or settings screen